martinssipenko/terraform-provider-gocd/README.md

 #### Import

-Pipeline Stages can be imported using a type identifier (`template`,or `pipeline`), the pipeline or template name, and the stage name, e.g.
+Pipeline Stages can be imported using a type identifier (`template` or `pipeline`), the pipeline or template name, and the stage name, e.g.

     $ terraform import gocd_pipeline_stage.pipeline-stage pipeline/pipeline-name/pipeline-stage
     $ ...